≡ Menu

 • They’re all going to have a shorthaired coat that is going to be a reddish-brown color.

-• They’re all going to be really lean, strong cats that are going to “feel” much bigger than they actually are.
+• They will all be lean, strong cats that will “feel” much more significant than they are.

 • And they are all going to have strikingly green eyes!

-What many folks describe as an “uncommon” shaped head with is actually longer than it is wide.
-In fact, some of them actually have a bit of a Doberman Pinscher “type” face.
+That and what many folks describe as an “uncommon” shaped head is longer than it is wide.
+Some of them have a bit of a Doberman Pinscher “type” face.
+This isn’t bad; we’re just saying that the Havana Brown breed doesn’t have the typical “squished” look like most cats.

 Basically…

 If you’re home, they want to be around you.
 That and they’re very talkative.
-Now it’s not like they have an annoying “meow” it’s just that if you’re not paying attention to them, chances are they’re going to ask you why not?
+Now, it’s not like they have an annoying “meow.”
+If you’re not paying attention to them, chances are they will ask you why not, which is excellent if you like that kind of cat.
+If not, all this “attention” from your four-legged friend can be overwhelming.
+So, what “kind” of cat person are you?

 “Do you like cats that think you are the center of their universe?”